Energy Compression and Stabilization of Laser-Plasma Accelerators: Abstract

 \section{Abstract}

-Laser-plasma accelerators (LPAs) outperform current radiofrequency technology in acceleration strength by orders of magnitude.
+Laser-plasma accelerators outperform current radiofrequency technology in acceleration strength by orders of magnitude.
 Yet, enabling them to deliver competitive beam quality for demanding applications, particularly in terms of energy spread and stability, remains a major challenge.
-In this Letter, we propose to combine bunch decompression and active plasma dechirping for drastically improving the energy profile and stability of beams from LPAs.
-Start-to-end simulations demonstrate the efficacy of such post-acceleration phase-space manipulations and the potential to reduce current state-of-the-art energy spread and jitter from \SI{1}{\%} to \SI{0.10}{\%} and \SI{0.024}{\%}, respectively, closing the beam-quality gap to conventional acceleration schemes.
+In this Letter, we propose to combine bunch decompression and active plasma dechirping for drastically improving the energy profile and stability of beams from laser-plasma accelerators.
+Realistic start-to-end simulations demonstrate the potential of these post-acceleration phase-space manipulations for simultaneously reducing an initial energy spread and energy jitter of $\SIrange[range-units=single]{\sim1}{2}{\%}$ to ${\lesssim}\SI{0.1}{\%}$, closing the beam-quality gap to conventional acceleration schemes.

-Laser-plasma accelerators (LPAs) \cite{PhysRevLett.43.267} have attracted considerable attention in recent years due to their potential for realizing ultra-compact particle accelerators.
-Among many applications, they could enable a new generation of cost-effective coherent light sources \cite{Nakajima2008} or injectors for future storage rings \cite{HILLENBRAND2014153}.
-Landmark achievements such as the generation of electron beams with peaked energy spectrum \cite{mangles2004monoenergetic,geddes2004high, faure2004laser}, GeV energy \cite{Leemans2006, PhysRevLett.113.245002, PhysRevLett.122.084801}, high current \cite{lundh2011few} and low emittance \cite{fritzler2004emittance,brunetti2010low, PhysRevSTAB.15.111302}, have brought the performance of these devices closer to current radiofrequency accelerators.
-However, numerous challenges still limit their applicability, in particular with regards to the beam energy spread and stability.
+Laser-plasma accelerators (LPAs)~\cite{PhysRevLett.43.267} can give rise to a new generation of ultra-compact particle accelerators with a wide range of applications.
+Among others, they could enable cost-effective coherent light sources~\cite{Nakajima2008, Wang2021} or injectors for storage rings~\cite{HILLENBRAND2014153, PhysRevAccelBeams.24.111301}.
+Improvements in beam quality such as the demonstration of peaked energy spectra~\cite{mangles2004monoenergetic,geddes2004high, faure2004laser}, GeV energy~\cite{Leemans2006, PhysRevLett.113.245002, PhysRevLett.122.084801}, high current~\cite{lundh2011few} and low emittance~\cite{fritzler2004emittance,brunetti2010low, PhysRevSTAB.15.111302}, bring the performance of these devices closer to that of radiofrequency (RF) accelerators.
+Still, challenges limiting their applicability remain, particularly regarding the beam energy spread and stability.